-You can then follow up this data with brainstorming more opportunities for quantitative tests with conversion rate related factors.
-A/B testing can be one such way to test the validity of both qualitative and quantitative factors for your clients.
+You can then follow up this data by brainstorming more opportunities for quantitative tests with conversion rate-related factors.
+A/B testing can be one way to test the validity of qualitative and quantitative factors for your clients.

 CRO Tools to Explore

-When attempting to implement frameworks or strategies for your CRO campaign, there are few tools you should consider, too.
-These tools are not necessarily brand specific but offer benefits for your real estate business.
+When attempting to implement frameworks or strategies for your CRO campaign, there are a few tools you should consider, too.
+These tools are not necessarily brand specific but offer your real estate business benefits.

 Google Marketing Tools

 Google offers a wide variety of tools to help with conversion rate optimization.
-Your business can benefit from these tools as they will easily integrate with any frameworks you choose to adopt.
+Your business can benefit from these tools as they will easily integrate with any frameworks you adopt.

 Case studies can provide helpful information about how to communicate with buyers.
-If you have a sub-niche of particular clients, you can acquire valuable quantitative or qualitative data.
+You can acquire valuable quantitative or qualitative data if you have a sub-niche of particular clients.

-Even with helpful consultation and support from professional marketing agencies, it is still important to stay informed about changes that might impact your CRO strategy.
+Even with helpful consultation and support from professional marketing agencies, staying informed about changes that might impact your CRO strategy is still essential.

 Conversion rate optimization is an ever-changing industry, and any agencies you work with should be able to provide you with reference materials for the latest updates.
-By no means do you have to follow blogs, but if you are truly investing in optimizing your conversion rates, it helps to do your research.
+You have to follow blogs by no means, but if you are genuinely investing in optimizing your conversion rates, it helps to do your research.

 Why You Need Marketing Professionals to Grow Your CRO

 Now that you understand the basics of conversion rate optimization, you may be wondering just how to convert the traffic you need.
-Even with your newfound knowledge, you’re a realtor, not a digital marketing expert.
+You’re a realtor, not a digital marketing expert, even with your newfound knowledge.